celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 celocli releasegold:authorize --contract $CELO_VALIDATOR_RG_ADDRESS --role validator --signature 0x$CELO_VALIDATOR_SIGNER_SIGNATURE --signer $CELO_VALIDATOR_SIGNER_ADDRESS
 ```

-Using the newly authorized Validator signer, register a validator on behalf of the Locked Gold Account:
+Using the newly authorized Validator signer, register a validator on behalf of the registered Account:

-{% hint style="info" %} Running the following command requires the validator signer key.
-This command can be run on the validator machine, or if the key is available on your local machine, it can be run there. {% endhint %}
+{% hint style="info" %}
+Running the following command requires the keys for the validator signer address.
+This command can be run on the validator machine, or if the keys are also available on your local machine, it can be run there.
+{% endhint %}

 ```bash
 # On a machine with CELO_VALIDATOR_SIGNER_ADDRESS unlocked.